lsst-dm/dmtn-120/index.rst

 * support storage of primitive types, as well as LSST classes written in either C++ or Python.
 * provide C++ and Python APIs that are as idiomatic as possible in their respective languages, making full use of pybind11's ability to serve as an API adapter.
 * do not provide any features beyond a heterogeneous mapping with simple set-get behavior.
-  The single responsibility makes :class:`~lsst.afw.typehandling.GenericMap` suitable as a back-end for a variety of applications, including more ornate mapping types.
+  The single responsibility makes :class:`~lsst.afw.typehandling.GenericMap` suitable as a back-end for a variety of applications, including more ornate mapping types like :class:`~lsst.daf.base.PropertySet`.
 * provide separate interface (:class:`~lsst.afw.typehandling.GenericMap` and :class:`~lsst.afw.typehandling.MutableGenericMap`) and implementation classes.
   An abstract interface makes it easy to create mappings that require specific properties (as :class:`~lsst.daf.base.PropertySet` and :class:`~lsst.daf.base.PropertyList` do) without breaking code for other users, following the open-closed principle.
   Most code based on :class:`~lsst.afw.typehandling.GenericMap` can be agnostic to the implementation class.